Achievable logoAchievable logo

 Starting position:

-• Back flat, scapulae retracted, eyes forward.
+• Keep your back flat, scapulae retracted, and eyes forward.

 Movement phases:

-• Upward pull: Explosively extend hips/knees/ankles.
+• Upward pull: Explosively extend your hips, knees, and ankles.

-• Dumbbell slides up the body.
+• Let the dumbbell slide up the body.

 Video from OPEX Fitness on YouTube.